krishnaglodha/Geospatial-python/README.md

 If you got error bit times, go to python official site and click on download https://www.python.org/downloads/

-this will dowload executable file (windows/mac)
+this will dowload executable file (windows/mac) ,if you are on linux simply do
+> sudo apt-get install python3.8

 #### 2. Understand the logic of python development